 At the end of the day, my goal is to generate high-quality traffic AND conversions using excellent content.
 This requires strategy and making use of the best time-saving Pinterest Tools for business.
 With the help of these tools I know exactly what content to create and have the tools to get that content onto the platform.
 Pinterest is an absolute powerhouse when used properly for your business.
 With 320 million users monthly there is a huge potential to bring extra traffic to your website.
 Using these 5 tools will help you plan, create and manage your Pinterest content.

 Want to steal my time-saving plan to create engaging Pinterest Content for a whole month??

 Step 1 – Plan your content in Airtable.
 Depending on your strategy you might want more or less content, but 6-8 URLs of core content or products with 5 pins per link works well.
 Enter in the links you are driving traffic to and what your titles and descriptions will be.
 Need a hand?
 Grab my guide on creating catchy Pin titles here!

-Step 2 – Jump over to Ivory Mix to find a few images to use for each Pin that you do not already have images for.
+Step 2 – Jump over to Ivory Mix or Pexel to find a few images or videos to use for each Pin that you do not already have images for.

 Step 3 – Use Canva to create some engaging Pinterest designs, you can easily use the templates on Canva.

 Step 4 – Log into Tailwind and start scheduling in your pins.
 Don’t forget to fill in the title, description and add some relevant tags.